papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

+**Preface**

 ***

-This series relies on lwjgl-basics for shader and rendering utilities.
+This series relies on the minimal [lwjgl-basics](https://github.com/mattdesl/lwjgl-basics) API for shader and rendering utilities.
 However, the concepts should be universal enough that they could be applied to LibGDX, [GLSL Sandbox](http://glsl.heroku.com/), [Love2D](https://love2d.org/), or any other library/engine that supports GLSL.
 I'd recommend starting with the [Textures](https://github.com/mattdesl/lwjgl-basics/wiki/Textures) tutorial as it covers essential concepts like filters and texture coordinates.

 ***

+## Intro

 As discussed, we need to write *vertex* and *fragment* scripts in order for our shader program to work.
 This first example will use standard shaders, similar to those defined in SpriteBatch